Introduction to Taoism: (1) Taoism and Chinese Thought and Religion

 Laozi

-Historically, the Taoist tradition has consisted of several schools, or rather lineages, usually based on one or more primary texts and associated with historical or legendary "immortals" (xianren) and with divine or semi-divine beings.
-As a whole, these lineages and corpora have represented the higher but "unofficial" form of native religion in China.
+Historically, the Taoist tradition has consisted of several schools, or rather lineages, usually based on one or more primary texts and associated with divine beings and/or with historical or legendary "immortals" (xianren).
+As a whole, these lineages and corpora have represented the higher but unofficial form of native religion in China.
 This definition points to the complexity of questions that surround the status of Taoism and its relation to Chinese religion and society.
 Before we look at Taoism itself, it is worthwhile to remind briefly the main questions in this regard.

 Taoism and Popular Religion

-The relation of Taoism to so-called popular religion is extremely complex.
-Briefly, Taoism has — since its known origins — continuously integrated popular cults, beliefs, and practices.
-At the same time, the stated purpose of Taoism is "transforming" (hua) people, in the sense of leading them to venerate the pure deities that impersonate the Dao, instead of joining cults defined as "vulgar" (su) or "illicit" (yin), which often included sacrifice and involved performances of spirit-mediums.
+The relation of Taoism to so-called popular religion is complex.
+Briefly, since its known origins Taoism has continuously integrated popular cults, beliefs, and practices.
+At the same time, the stated purpose of Taoism is "transforming" (hua) the people, in the sense of leading them to venerate the pure deities that impersonate the Dao, instead of joining cults defined as "vulgar" (su) or "illicit" (yin), which often involved sacrifice and performances of spirit-mediums.
 Within this context, the continuous incorporation of deities and ritual forms, resulting from the interaction of Taoism with local communities and cults, had the purport of admitting the deities into the "correct" (zheng) hierarchy of gods, and of amending the ritual forms by integrating them into the proper way of communicating with the divine world.
 As has often been noted, the spirit-medium, and not the Confucian officer or the Buddhist monk, was the first competitor of the Taoist priest within local communities.

 Taoism and Buddhism